 This post may contain affiliate links.
 Please read my disclosure.

-There is a litany of Japanese ingredients you can use in your cooking, but I'm going to go through just the essentials.
-This covers all the ingredients you will need to make the recipes I will be posting in January.
+There is a litany of Japanese ingredients you can use in your cooking, but I'm going to go through just the essentials needed to make a Japanese meal.

 Want to Save This Recipe?